roytang/blog/content/post/2004/05/halalan-2004.md

 Regarding my choices, the Concilors are all allied with Lakas-CMD, hence they are part of Sonny Belmonte's ticket, who really deserves not only another term but a term with people he's chosen to ally himself with.
 For president, I chose Roco, &#8216;coz hell, if by some miracle he wins I don't wanna miss my chance to gloat that I voted for the candidate who was right in every possible way.
 For the party-list rep, last time around I voted for Bayan Muna, but I don't really like how they're soft on the NPA, whether or not the military allegations are true.
 Akbayan, while still left-leaning (to balance the center-to-right preferences of most mainstream politicians), at least recognizes that the NPA Permit-to-Campaign fees are downright extortion and should be criminalized.
 For the Senators, the only unusual choice is Doc Hussin (more Muslim representation), but the rest should be obvious.
 I actually had only 11 senators listed before deciding on Hussin.

 So what will happen to the country now?
-Who knows, for a while I was thinking of voting for FPJ just to see what kind of new crap our country can go through&#8230;
+Who knows, for a while I was thinking of voting for FPJ just to see what kind of new crap our country can go through...

  [1]: http://www.findprecinct.com
  [2]: http://www.eleksyon2004.com/display.php?fld=sampleballot&art=index.php